josephhilby/lunch_and_learn/README.md

 ```

 [^1]: Note: To changet the port, go to `config/puma.rb` and enter your desired port #: `port        ENV.fetch("PORT") { <YOUR NUMBER HERE> }`
+[^2]: Note: The `:country` section in the JSON Response refers to the search criteria.
+If no video is found on that country, a video on a related country (by culture or geographic area) will instead be returned.

 <p align="right">(<a href="#README">back to top</a>)</p>